 A cobbler needs his awl, stitcher, measuring tape and glue.
 A carpenter needs his set square, and ruler.

-So also do you need tools of your trade.
+So you also need the tools of your trade.

 Some tools cannot be borrowed.
-Buy them; and put them within easy reach.
+Buy them and keep them within easy reach.

-This is my ‘Essentials List of techniques and books’.
-I hope these suggestions are useful to you.
-They have been to me.
+This is my ‘Essentials list of techniques and books’.
+I hope these suggestions are as useful to you as they have been to me.

 Here they are:-

 Mobile Library of Primary Statutes

 First, carry around a stack of what I call ‘Primary Statutes.’